 Understands Your Health

 Chinese Medicine approaches health by looking at the body as one interconnected system.
-It doesn’t just focus on where the pain is or what symptom is showing —but looks at why it’s happening and what else it might be connected to.
+It doesn’t just focus on where the pain is or what symptom is showing, but looks at why it’s happening and considers how different systems in the body communicate and support each other.

 Old brick building with a tiled roof next to a tall leafy tree under a clear sky.